Samibangash/po-app-backend/README.md

 - Java 23+
 - Maven 3+
-- PostgreSQL or any supported database
+- MySql or any supported database

 ## Installation